Guantanamo Bay Naval Base: Detention camp

 Beginning in the last quarter of the 20th century, the base was used to house Cuban and Haitian refugees intercepted on the high seas.
-In the early 1990s, it held refugees who fled Haiti after military forces overthrew president Jean-Bertrand Aristide.
-These refugees were held in a detainment area called Camp Bulkeley until United States district court Judge Sterling Johnson, Jr. declared the camp unconstitutional on 8 June 1993.
+In the early 1990s, it held refugees who fled Haiti after military forces overthrew President Jean-Bertrand Aristide.
+These refugees were held in a detainment area called Camp Bulkeley until United States district court Judge Sterling Johnson, Jr. declared the camp unconstitutional.
 This decision was later vacated.
-The last Haitian migrants departed Guantanamo on 1 November 1995.
+The last Haitian migrants departed Guantanamo in November 1995.

-Beginning in 2002, following the U.S. invasion of Afghanistan, started in response to the September 11 attacks, a small portion of the base was used to detain several hundred individuals with ties or suspected ties to Islamic terrorist groups such as al-Qaeda and the Taliban.
-These detainees were not afforded POW status or facing formal charges but instead designated enemy combatants; assigned to confinement in Camp Delta, Camp Echo, Camp Iguana, and the now-closed Camp X-Ray.
+Beginning in 2002, following the U.S. invasion of Afghanistan, a small portion of the base was used to detain several hundred individuals with ties or suspected ties to Islamic terrorist groups such as al-Qaeda and the Taliban.
+These detainees were not afforded POW status or facing formal charges but instead were designated enemy combatants; assigned to confinement in Camp Delta, Camp Echo, Camp Iguana, and the temporary Camp X-Ray.
 In litigation regarding the availability of fundamental rights to those imprisoned at the base, the U.S. Supreme Court has recognized that the detainees "have been imprisoned in territory over which the United States exercises exclusive jurisdiction and control."
 Therefore, the detainees have the fundamental right to due process of law under the Fifth Amendment.
 A district court has since held that the "Geneva Conventions applied to the Taliban detainees, but not to members of Al-Qaeda terrorist organization."

 On 10 June 2006, the Department of Defense reported that three Guantanamo Bay detainees took their own lives.
 The military reported the men hanged themselves with nooses made of sheets and clothes.
 A study published by Seton Hall Law's Center for Policy and Research, while making no conclusions regarding what actually transpired, asserts that the military investigation failed to address significant issues detailed in that report.

 On 6 September 2006, President George W. Bush announced that alleged or non-alleged combatants held by the CIA would be transferred to the custody of Department of Defense, and held at Guantanamo Prison.
-Of approximately 500 prisoners in Guantanamo Bay, only 10 have been tried by the Guantanamo military commission, but all cases have been stayed pending the adjustments being made to comply with the U.S. Supreme Court decision in Hamdi v.
+Of approximately 500 prisoners in Guantanamo Bay, only 10 had been tried by the Guantanamo military commission, but all cases had been stayed pending adjustments made to comply with the U.S. Supreme Court decision in Hamdi v.
 Rumsfeld.